atlarge-research/opendc/README.md

 python setup.py install
 ```

+The web server also requires MariaDB >= 10.1.
+Instructions to install MariaDB can be found [here](https://mariadb.com/kb/en/mariadb/getting-installing-and-upgrading-mariadb/).
+The Docker image can be found [here](https://hub.docker.com/_/mariadb/).

 #### Get the code

 Clone both this repository and the main OpenDC repository, from the same base directory.